 Old Amsterdam mature Gouda

-Cheese loving travellers are spoilt for choice in the Netherlands, as the country is renowned for its astounding dairy products.
-In Amsterdam there are a number of excellent cheese stores that offer a wide variety of tasty edams, goudas and boerenkaas.
-Old Amsterdam is renowned for its exceptional matured gouda, which possesses a sturdy, full bodied flavour and crumbly texture that pairs wonderfully with dark beer and pickles.
+Cheese-loving travellers are spoilt for choice in the Netherlands, as the country is renowned for its dairy products.
+In Amsterdam, there are a number of excellent cheese stores that offer a wide variety of tasty edams, goudas and boerenkaas (‘farmhouse cheese’).
+Old Amsterdam is known for its exceptional matured Gouda, which possesses a sturdy, full-bodied flavour and crumbly texture that pairs wonderfully with dark beer and pickles.

-HEMA is an iconic Dutch chain store that designs all of its products in house.
-Instead of focussing on one aspect of retail, HEMA basically sells everything, including clothing, homeware, traditional Dutch food, its own line of books and unique stationary.
-HEMA always keeps its prices low, meaning that keen eyed travellers can be pick up chic Dutch design products without straining their wallets.
+HEMA is a Dutch chain store that designs all of its products in-house.
+Instead of focussing on one aspect of retail, HEMA sells everything from clothing and homewares to traditional Dutch food, its own line of books and unique stationery.
+HEMA always keeps prices low, meaning that keen-eyed travellers can pick up chic Dutch design products without emptying their wallets.

-Brouwerij ’t Ij’s main brewery is located underneath the largest windmill in Amsterdam and brands its beers with a label that depicts this iconic machine.
-The brewery’s wares are sold throughout the city and regularly appear on trendier pubs’ beer menus.
-The brewery is renowned for its potent, speciality beers such as Natte or Zatte, as well as its traditional Dutch brews – most of which have a notoriously high proof.
+Brouwerij ’t IJ’s main brewery is located underneath the largest windmill in Amsterdam and brands its beers with a label that depicts the famous structure.
+The brewery’s wares are sold throughout the city and regularly appear on the beer menus of trendier pubs.
+The brewery is renowned for its potent speciality beers such as Natte and Zatte, as well as its traditional Dutch brews – most of which have a notoriously high proof.

-Ajax Football Club has its home grounds in southern Amsterdam and the team’s memorabilia can be found inside sports stores and official retailers throughout the city.
-Since their inauguration Ajax has always been at the top of the Dutch football league and have thousands of supporters around the globe.
+Ajax Football Club has its home grounds in southern Amsterdam and the team’s memorabilia can be found at sports stores and official retailers throughout the city.
+Since their inauguration, Ajax have always been at the top of the Dutch football league and have thousands of supporters around the globe.
 Their kit is emblazoned with a picture of the mythological hero Ajax, a figure that represents the team’s steadfast spirit and determination.